 The Department of Accounting and Information Systems prepares students to become professionals in their chosen area of accounting and information systems.
 Faculty members in the department have chosen to specialize in selected areas of accounting or information systems and they teach and conduct research in these areas.
 All faculty members at the professorial ranks have Ph.D.s in accounting or information systems appropriate to the courses they teach, and many have professional certification in their areas of specialization.
 This faculty is committed to the education of accounting and information systems professionals who will be active participants in this information age, with increasing demand for data analytics skills.

 Many graduates of our department desire to gain certification in their selected area of specialization.
 The Certified Public Accountant (CPA) is the best known of these certifications.
 Students taking the CPA exam in Virginia have to meet a 120-hour baccalaureate or higher degree requirement in order to sit for the CPA exam, but must have 150 credit hours to be certified.
-The requirements for other states vary; however, most require students to meet the 150-hour educational requirement to be licensed.
+The requirements for other states vary; however, most now or soon will require students to meet the 150-hour educational requirement to be licensed.
 Students should discuss with their advisor the several options Virginia Tech provides for meeting this requirement at both the undergraduate and graduate level.
 In addition to the CPA exam, graduates of our programs sit for the Certificate in Management Accounting (CMA) exam, the Certified Internal Auditor (CIA) exam, the Certified Information Systems Auditor (CISA) exam, and others.
 Students planning to take one of these exams are advised to talk to their department's faculty during their junior year so that they may select the electives appropriate for the selected exam.

 The department encourages its students to gain "real world" experience prior to graduation through an internship or by participating in the Cooperative Education Program.
 More information about these programs is available either from the department's faculty or Career Services.
 The department supports winter internships for seniors who enroll in the 152-hour program.